Mariners vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- Over their last 10 games, the Mariners have been favored twice and lost each contest.
+- In their last 10 games with an over/under, the Mariners and their opponents have combined to eclipse the total five times.

-- When it comes to the total, the Mariners and their opponents are 4-6-0 in their previous 10 games.

-- Oddsmakers have not posted a runline in any of the Mariners' past 10 matchups.
+- Bookmakers have not posted a spread in any of the Mariners' past 10 contests.

 Mariners Betting Records & Stats

-- The Mariners have come away with five wins in the 14 contests they have been listed as the underdogs in this season.
+- The Mariners have won in six, or 40%, of the 15 contests they have been named as odds-on underdogs this year.

-- The Mariners have an implied victory probability of 45.5% according to the moneyline set for this matchup.
+- The Mariners have an implied victory probability of 51.2% according to the moneyline set by oddsmakers for this matchup.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.